fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 It's also recommended to have enough disk space and memory to run our containers, which is about 8 GB of memory and a reasonable amount of space for the installation and running processes (at your consideration, as required to check Docker image containers, etc).
 You can find more details about it [here](fleek-network-running-a-node-in-a-docker-container#recommended-settings)

-⚠️ Unfortunately, Desktop operating systems are not supported by the installer (e.g. Docker when run on a Desktop, runs in a Linux VM).
+⚠️ Unfortunately, Desktop operating systems are not supported by the installer (e.g. Docker runs in a Linux virtual machine when running on a Desktop).
 If you're curious and would like to test, you might want to do it on your own by following our [guide](./fleek-network-running-a-node-in-a-docker-container.md).

 If you are serious about running a Node, consider running a Ubuntu, Debian or ArchLinux server.
 We'll provide support for more Linux operating systems shortly.

 ## Is running the assisted installer secure?

-While `Piped Installers` are widely used on the web, e.g.; as you can find for [Docker](https://get.docker.com/), [Rust](https://sh.rustup.rs), the user should be aware that this is run at his own risk.
+While `Piped Installers` are widely used on the web, e.g., as you can find for [Docker](https://get.docker.com/), [Rust](https://sh.rustup.rs) the user should be aware that this is run at his own risk.

 You are advised to read the source code of the script before accepting to use it.
-Also, instead of [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) or redirecting the script to your bash shell program, you could instead copy the file locally and after verifying it.
+Also, instead of [piping](https://en.wikipedia.org/wiki/Pipeline_(Unix)) the script to your bash shell program, you could instead copy the file locally after verifying it.

 ```sh
 curl https://example.com > install.sh